Page last updated - 6 March, 2019

 c) Responsibility for those planning and leading the event

-All those involved in leading and running the event must be aware of the procedure.
+All those involved in leading and running the event must be aware of the procedures.

 The event should have been planned effectively and attention given to the following issues: